 I focus on long term care and maintenance of pianos.
 This means I do more than just tune.
-Pianos that haven't been serviced in several years sometimes require a full day service which includes a pitch raise, tuning, cleaning, regulation, minor repairs, and minimal voicing.
-Pianos that are serviced regularly (1-4 times per year) only receive a full day service as needed.
+Pianos that haven't been serviced in many years sometimes require a full day or more to return them to good working order.
+This includes a pitch raise, tuning, cleaning, regulation, minor repairs, and minimal voicing.
+Pianos that are serviced regularly (1-4 times per year) receive these services a little at a time each visit and only receive a full day service as needed.

-It is wise to plan ahead and schedule your appointment around 6 months in advance.
+It is wise to plan ahead and schedule your appointment 3 to 6 months in advance.
+I can sometimes schedule sooner if I've have a cancellation.
 If you need a last minute tuning I will try to accommodate you as best as possible or connect you with another tuner in your area.
 Existing customers have priority.

 The quality of any piano tuning is inversely proportional to the level of noise in the area during the tuning!